Rover V8 engine: 5.0

 Moreover, in the mid-1980s, hot rodders discovered the 215 could be stretched to as much as 305 cid, using the Buick 300 crankshaft, new cylinder sleeves, and an assortment of non-Buick parts.
 It could also be fitted with high-compression cylinder heads from the Morgan +8.
 Using the 5-litre Rover block and crankshaft, a displacement of 317.8 cid is possible and used primarily in racing applications, stretching the design to its limits it is possible to achieve displacements of over 339.2 cid and possibly even displacements near of 383.4 cid, though the latter has not been tested in practice as of yet.

-In addition to the 5.2, the V8 is available in 5.4 and 5.5 litre displacement.

-There are also various specialist manufacturers (Merlin-F85, Taper Performance and Wild cat) who offer big valve cylinder heads with Chevy style adjustable roller rocker in standard to stage 4 performance configurations.